denizaskin/Multi-Attention-Weight-Transformers/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ---

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

----

-## 📧 Contact

-For questions or issues, please open an issue on GitHub or contact the maintainer.

 ---